iSci-3A12/climate-change-assignments/public-summaries/cc8-ways-of-knowing.md

 # Reconciling Western and Indigenous Ways of Knowing to Inform Canadian Climate Policy
-Two-Eyed-Seeing Approach
+## A Two-Eyed-Seeing Approach

-### Group 8
-### Members: Mara Girleanu, Tazeen Hemraj, Adam Owiar, Vamika Sharma, and Asia Vanzante
+** By Mara Girleanu, Tazeen Hemraj, Adam Owiar, Vamika Sharma, and Asia Vanzante**
 ---

 ## 1. Reframing Climate Change as a Product of Imperialism